 A student desiring to transfer from a diploma program to the corresponding Associate program, Bachelor program, Master program, or within the first 10 weeks of any program at Bryan University must visit with the Department Chair or Dean.
-Students must meet all admission requirements specific to the program before approval to program transfer is granted.
+Students must meet all admission requirements specific to the program and sign a new enrollment agreement.
 The student will be charged tuition and fees according to their program of study as defined in the tuition section of the current catalog.
 The financial assistance office and the student will review new charges and the student's financial assistance package and determine how charges are to be paid.